Chart Color Schemes

 In terms of cultural diversity, Alfredton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Alfredton's cultural diversity aligns with the broader regional average, with 84.0% of its population born in Australia, 89.7% being citizens, and 86.9% speaking English only at home.
-Christianity is the predominant religion in Alfredton, comprising 46.4% of the population.
-Notably, Hinduism is overrepresented in Alfredton at 2.9%, compared to 1.2% across the rest of Victoria.
+Alfredton's population was found to be similar to the broader regional average in terms of cultural diversity, with 84.0% born in Australia, 89.7% being citizens, and 86.9% speaking English only at home.
+Christianity was the predominant religion in Alfredton, comprising 46.4% of its population.
+However, Hinduism was notably overrepresented, making up 2.9% compared to the regional average of 1.2%.

 Frequently Asked Questions - Diversity